2 The Basics II: Accidentals and Beats

 - The abbreviation “decresc.” can also be used.

-Oftentimes, other words are paired with these gradual dynamics symbols to emphasize how it should be performed:
+Oftentimes, other words are paired with these gradual dynamics symbols to emphasize how they should be performed:

 -